-Welcome to “migratory patterns”
+Welcome to migratory patterns

 About the show

 A 7th-generation Bostonian, MIKE SHAW never imagined that he'd ever live outside of his home city.
 But after he heard a voice in his head that sad, "F*ck it!
 We're moving to China!" he set off for Beijing and has never looked back.
 Often amazed at just how much living overseas has changed him, Mike began to wonder about other expats- how was the act of migrating changing them?
 Was everybody's definition of "home" and sense of identity shifting, or was it just him?
-And if if it's not just him, why don't see more conversations about this incredible change happening out in the open?
-Migratory Patterns is Mike Shaw's attempt to have that conversation, and with over 250 million migrants in the world today, each with a unique experience, this could take a while...
+And if if it's not just him, why don't we see more conversations about this incredible change happening out in the open?
+Migratory Patterns is Mike Shaw's attempt to have that conversation, and with almost 260 million migrants in the world today, each with a unique experience, this could take a while...